stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    data Color = Red | Green | Blue
    ```

-   You should now implement the following functions:
+   You should now implement the following functions, but
+   please note that while `readColor` will need to
+   access the current line number in case of an error,
+   it must *not* increase it, as otherwise line numbers
+   will be wrong in the invocation of `tagAndDecodeTE`.

    ```idris
    readColor : String -> State Nat (Validated TagError Color)